rus8/sofar-obj-det/README.md

 Datasets with pedestrians:
 1. KITTI

-    Among lot of various road environment datasets there are two which are useful    for our problem:
+    Among lot of various road environment datasets there is one which is useful    for our problem:
     * [Dataset for detection](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d)
     with 8 classes (Car, Van, Truck, Pedestrian, Person_sitting, Cyclist, Tram, Misc).
-    * [Dataset for object tracking](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) with the same 8 classes.

 2. Cityscapes